A Venerable Vatican: Many Current Curial Leaders Are Past Retirement Age

 But even beyond the important dicasteries, curial leaders tend to be past retirement age.
 The president of the Governatorate of Vatican City State, Cardinal Giuseppe Bertello, will likely be replaced this year, as he turns 79 on Oct.
 1, the same day he completes two five-year terms.

 As for the pontifical academies, Bishop Marcelo Sánchez Sorondo, the ebullient, outspoken and long-serving Argentinian chancellor of the Pontifical Academy of Sciences, will be 79 in September, while Archbishop Vincenzo Paglia, the provocative and controversial president of the Pontifical Academy for Life, turns 76 in April.
-Elsewhere, Cardinal Sean O’Malley, president of the Pontifical Commission for the Protection of Minors, will be 77 in June and so also possibly facing imminent retirement, as he is also the archbishop of Boston.
+Elsewhere, Cardinal Sean O’Malley, president of the Pontifical Commission for the Protection of Minors, will be 77 in June and so also possibly facing imminent retirement from the Curia and also as archbishop of Boston.

 Lastly, Cardinal Angelo Comastri, president of the Fabric of St. Peter, which runs St. Peter’s Basilica but is not officially part of the Roman Curia, is 77, and so is also likely to soon vacate that position, which he has held since 2005.